-Cruelty after Gettysburg was recorded in General William Tecumseh Sherman’s scorched earth march across the South.
+Cruelty after Gettysburg carried General William Tecumseh Sherman’s scorched earth march across the South.
 He burned Atlanta to the ground and destroyed civilian lives and livelihoods without remorse.

 Only fools thought the United States was one nation again or anything more than a legal association.
 One hundred and fifty years later, scars all over the present day South burn barely below the surface.

 Bitter legacy of war lives on